 He served eight years as Press Secretary to South Carolina Governor Carroll Campbell.
 Tucker began his career on President Ronald Reagan's 1984 re-election campaign.

-Tucker serves on the boards of the Melanoma Research Foundation and Goodwin House Inc., he volunteers at St. Paul's Episcopal in Alexandria, Virginia, and he mentors students as a communication advisory council member at the College of Charleston.
+Tucker serves on the boards of the News Literacy Project and Goodwin House Inc., he volunteers at St. Paul's Episcopal in Alexandria, Virginia, and he mentors students as a communication advisory council member at the College of Charleston.
 He graduated with a B.A. in Political Science (departmental honors) from the University of the South (Sewanee).